Posts Tagged ‘scientism’

 Storytelling or spinning narratives—what’s the difference?

-Coming up in March 2025, NeuWrite Nordic will meet with the University of Helsinki branch of the international ReproducibiliTea journal club to discuss the downside of narratives in science.
+On 28 March 2025, NeuWrite Nordic director Trevor Corson met with the University of Helsinki branch of the international ReproducibiliTea journal club to discuss the downside of narratives in science.
 Bias and the spinning of results have become endemic, especially in medical research.
-What, actually, are the differences between justified storytelling to convey robust scientific findings…
+What, actually, are the differences between justified storytelling to convey robust scientific…

 Read MoreScientific genius—or not?